Borough-wide 20mph speed limit

 - The chance of a pedestrian sustaining a fatal injury from a collision decreases from approximately 55% at an impact speed of 30mph to 17% at an impact speed on 20mph

 - Strong evidence that 20mph zones result in speed reductions.
 Such zones result in a decline in speeds of about 9mph on average.
 Even in a worst case scenario of roads with just signs only, there is an average speed reduction of 2.5mph

-Monitoring includes the before and after traffic speeds in areas that are becoming 20mph.
-This will allow us to have a targeted approach towards enforcement in collaboration with the police and the community, and also help us identify areas for future road safety schemes.
+Ad-hoc monitoring is carried out on the road network to determine the mean traffic speed, when concerns are raised.
+This will allow us to have a targeted approach towards enforcement in collaboration with the police and the community, and also help us identify areas for the deployment of speed indicator devices and future road safety schemes.

 Frequently Asked Questions

 Will it work?

 This is the first step towards reducing the speeds to 20mph on residential roads after the majority of the residents supported these proposals.
 We have the power to introduce a reduced speed limit of 20mph, which lays down the legal basis for the police to enforce it.
 Without this first step, the legal speeds will remain at 30mph.

 We also have the authority to make physical modifications to the roads that discourage higher speeds, such as speed humps, road narrowing's, and various other traffic calming measures.
 However, such measures cannot be rolled out across the borough, not only because of the financial constraints, but also because many of the streets may not need such measures.
 We will be monitoring the speeds after the new 20mph speed limit is introduced, and carry out further steps as appropriate in the future to improve road safety in the borough.

 The borough limit will work alongside neighbouring borough's 20mph speed limits such as Lambeth.
 This is expected to bring about a culture change so that it is socially unacceptable to drive over 20mph in London.